porterjamesj/resume/resume.md

   tools.
 - Comfortable programing in a wide variety of domains and styles.
-- *Languages*: Python, Ruby, C, Javascript (and HTML/CSS), Julia, Lisps(s), Bash scripting, dabbler in various others
+- *Languages*: Python, Ruby, C, Javascript (and HTML/CSS), Julia, Lisp(s), Bash scripting, dabbler in various others
-- *Datastores*: MongoDB, PostgresSQL, Neo4j
+- *Datastores*: basic familiarity with MongoDB, PostgresSQL, Elasticsearch
-- *Tools*: Git, Github, Travis CI
+- *Tools*: Git, Github, Travis CI, Openstack, Saltstack, Consul, familiar with basic setup and configuration of standard Linux server components (webservers, process supervisors, logrotate, etc.)

 ### Laboratory

 - Molecular biology (cloning, PCR, etc.)
 - Microinjections
 - Confocal fluorescence microscopy
-- Care and breeding of *Drosophila melanogaster*
+- care and breeding of *Drosophila melanogaster*

 ## Miscellaneous

-- One of the primary organizers of [JuliaCon](http://juliacon.org), which took place in Chicago in June 2014 and was the first conference on the
+- One of the primary organizers of
+  [JuliaCon 2014](http://juliacon.org/2014), which took place in Chicago and was the first conference on the
   [Julia programming language](http://julialang.org/).

 ## Honors and Awards